Linkedin Resilience with Bhaskaran Devaraj and Xiao Li

 Linkedin is a social network for working professionals.
 As Linkedin has grown, the increased number of services has led to more interdependency between those services.
 The more dependencies a given service has, the more partial failure cases there are.
 That’s not to say there is anything wrong with having a lot of service dependencies–this is just the way we build modern applications.
 But it does suggest that we should try to test the failures that can emerge from so many dependencies.

-Bhaskaran Devaraj and Xiao Li are engineers at Linkedin, and are working on a project called Waterbear, with the goal of making the infrastructure more resilient.
+Bhaskaran Devaraj and Xiao Li are engineers at Linkedin and are working on a project called Waterbear, with the goal of making the infrastructure more resilient.

-Linkedin’s backend system consists of a large distributed application with thousands of microservices communicating between each other.
+Linkedin’s backend system consists of a large distributed application with thousands of microservices communicating with each other.
 Most of those services communicate over Rest.li, a proxy for standardizing interactions between services.
 Rest.li can assist with routing, AB testing, circuit breaking, and other aspects of service-to-service communication.
 This proxy can also be used for executing controlled failures.
 As services are communicating with each other, creating a controlled failure can be as simple as telling your proxy not to send traffic to downstream services.

 If that sounds confusing, don’t worry, we will explain it in more detail.